babelouest/ulfius/API.md

  * stream_user_data:     user defined data that will be available in your callback stream functions
  * websocket_handle:     handle for websocket extension
  * shared_data:          any data shared between callback functions, must be allocated and freed by the callback functions
+ * free_shared_data:     pointer to a function that will free shared_data
  * timeout:              Timeout in seconds to close the connection because of inactivity between the client and the server
  *
  */